NyanMaths/astod/README.md

 You will likely need JRE 21 or higher, older versions aren't supported and will never be.
 Open a shell in the repo's root.

-On Linux-based (Wayland) : `DISPLAY=:0 /usr/bin/env java -XX:+ShowCodeDetailsInExceptionMessages -cp bin ASToD`
+On Linux-based (Wayland) : `DISPLAY=:0 /usr/bin/env java -XX:+ShowCodeDetailsInExceptionMessages -cp bin game/ASToD`
-On Linux-based (Xorg) : `/usr/bin/env java -XX:+ShowCodeDetailsInExceptionMessages -cp bin ASToD`
+On Linux-based (Xorg) : `/usr/bin/env java -XX:+ShowCodeDetailsInExceptionMessages -cp bin game/ASToD`

-Windows is not supported.
+Windows is not supported, we don't know about powershell.

 ## Todo : todo